Zhaopudark/pandoc-filter/README.md

 # Main Features

-There are 2 support ways:
+There are 2 supported ways:

 -  **command-line-mode**: use non-parametric filters in command-lines with [pandoc](https://pandoc.org).
 - **python-mode**: use `run_filters_pyio`  function in python.